 Phoenix LiveView Basics

 LiveView, according to the documentation, "provides rich, real-time user experiences with server-rendered HTML".
 This means that you can create modern, interactive UIs without writing any JavaScript.
+With Phoenix 1.8 and LiveView 1.0, the LiveView ecosystem has matured into a robust, production-ready solution for building interactive web applications.

 Feel free to skip this chapter if you are not interested in developing apps with real-time user experiences.
 You can come back at any time. |